Backup Planning in 2023: The Complete Guide with 10 Essential Tips

 06. Know Your Backup Team:

 The size of your cyber security team depends on how big your company is and the type of backup you are using to protect your data.
-Smaller companies require only a small team, while more prominent companies with more data require larger teams.
+Smaller companies require only a small team, while more prominent companies with more data require larger teams to handle their security needs.

-Investing in the correct backup software and DR systems will save their cost many times over because they can automate the mundane of human tasks.
+Investing in the correct backup software and DR systems will save their cost many times over because they can automate mundane human tasks.

 You must ensure you are familiar with the people who handle your company’s security.
-This has to be one of the most important departments in your company.
+The security department in your company has to be one of the most critical departments.

 You should know the person in charge of the USB ports, who handles the cloud data, and who manages the whole cyber security scenery.
 Do not hesitate to get resources for them whenever they ask for them.